rust-num/num-traits/README.md

 later.
 The build script automatically detects this, but you can make it mandatory by enabling the `i128` crate feature.

+Similarly, additional traits making use of associated constants are available with Rust 1.22 and later.
+Again, the build script automatically detects this, but you can make it mandatory by enabling the `associated_consts` crate feature.

 ## Releases

 Release notes are available in [RELEASES.md](RELEASES.md).